 Solving such a problem computationally requires an understanding of the relevant equations required to model the physical properties of interest, as well as efficient implementation of a range of numerical methods including finite elements, finite differences and optimisation.

-With recent developments in 3D printing technologies it is now becoming possible to manufacture components with varying, fine-scaled internal architectures.
+With recent developments in 3D printing technologies it is now possible to manufacture components with varying, fine-scaled internal architectures.
 Multi-scale structural optimisation methods are being developed that can design such multi-scale components to take advantage of these new manufacturing technologies.

 We are looking for students with an interest in computational modelling and high performance computing to undertake novel research in the area of multi-scale structural optimisation.